Milker Technician certificate

 Milking high-producing dairy cows is a responsible job!
 The good milker handles cows quietly and efficiently, following sanitary procedures and correct milking techniques.
-The milker ensures sanitation of all milking equipment and cleanliness in the milking parlours.
+The milker ensures sanitation of all milking equipment and cleanliness in the milking parlour.
 A milker’s duties also often include feeding, care of young stock, barn cleaning and maintenance, record keeping, and machine operation.
 Work is often divided into a morning and evening shift; sometimes a milker lives on the employer's farm.
-The full-time Milker Training program prepares trainees for this type of employment.
-Upon successful completion of the program, students receive a Milker Training certificate.
+The full-time Milker Technician program prepares

-3. Reliable transportation and a valid driver’s license
+4. Reliable transportation and a valid driver’s license.

 How to apply